1885 hangings at Battleford: Hangings

-There are a number of first-hand historical records that exist of the Hangings at Battleford.
-The majority of accounts are written from the perspective of settlers in the area.
-Blood Red the Sun, a work by William Bleasdell Cameron, first published in 1926 as The War Trail of Big Bear, describes the events leading up to the Frog Lake Massacre and the executions in significant detail.
-Cameron's friends and colleagues were killed at the Frog Lake Massacre, and he was an HBC employee whose life was spared by Wandering Spirit.
-Cameron testified at the trials against the accused men.
+The eight convicted murderers went to the scaffold singing their war songs.
+Although a different eyewitness noted that, unlike the other seven, Wandering Spirit hummed a love song to his wife as his final moment approached.

 Students from Battleford Industrial School were brought from the school to witness the hangings as a "warning".

+The eight bodies were buried in a mass grave near the fort.

+There are a number of first-hand historical records, the majority written from the perspective of settlers in the area.
+One example is Blood Red the Sun, by William Bleasdell Cameron.

 Historical significance

 In his 1970s-era histographical account of Indian policy in Canada, Prisons of Grass, Howard Adams gives his opinion on the hangings:

 Rediscovery of the gravesite

-The bodies were buried in a mass grave near the fort.
-It remained unmarked and forgotten for many years.
+The mass grave near the fort remained unmarked and forgotten for many years.
 In 1972, the gravesite was rediscovered by students who followed old plans of the fort to find the burial.
 The location was marked with a concrete pad and chain fence.
 In later years, this was removed and replaced with a modern headstone bearing the names of the executed men.
 There is also an interpretive panel explaining the history of the burial site.

-The gravesite is located on public property in the Town of Battleford at 52.73175°N 108.294886°W near the Eiling Kramer Campground and Fort Battleford.
+The gravesite is on public property in the Town of Battleford at 52.73175°N 108.294886°W near the Eiling Kramer Campground and Fort Battleford.